Table of Contents

 Thankfully, due to the rise of barbell training and its use in home gyms, there are now more manufacturers than ever offering high-quality barbells at incredible prices.

 The barbell we most often recommend is the Rogue Bar 2.0 from Rogue Fitness.

 In our continuing series in choosing the Best Olympic Barbell for most people, the Rogue Bar 2.0 continues to outshine the competition on a value basis.

-The Rogue Bar 2.0 is undoubtedly one of, if not THE most popular barbells in the world, and for good reason.
+The Rogue Bar 2.0 is undoubtedly one of, if not THE most popular barbells in the world in both home gyms as well as commercial gyms, and for good reason.
 Combining Rogue Fitness' attention to detail, incredible customer service, and large manufacturing power, the Rogue Bar 2.0 easily performs well for any movement or training style.
 Whether you CrossFit, powerlift, Olympic Weightlift, or do none of those, this bar will get the job done.

 It wasn't long ago that a barbell featuring 190k PSI tensile strength steel, a composite bushing rotation system, and high-quality knurl with a lifetime warranty would have cost you nearly $1,000.
 Thankfully, The Rogue Bar 2.0 can be had for less than $300.

 If you'd like to spend even less than this, be sure to check out the Rogue Boneyard Barbell Section to find slightly blemished bars for less (although they don't have a warranty.)